pipelinelabo/datalaiq-wiki/ingesters/simple_relay.md

 ## Basic Configuration

 The Simple Relay ingester uses the unified global configuration block described in the [ingester section](#!ingesters/ingesters.md#Global_Configuration_Parameters).
-Like most other Gravwell ingesters Simple Relay supports multiple upstream indexers, TLS, cleartext, and named pipe connections, a local cache, and local logging.
+Like most other DatalaiQ ingesters Simple Relay supports multiple upstream indexers, TLS, cleartext, and named pipe connections, a local cache, and local logging.

 An example configuration for the Simple Relay ingester, configured to listen on several ports and apply a unique tag to each is as follows: